zhouyuan/OAP/oap-cache/oap/docs/User-Guide.md

 ### Run Queries

 Execute the following command to start to run queries.
+If you use `external` cache strategy, also need start plasma service manually as above.

 ```
 cd oap-benchmark-tool
 sh ./scripts/run_tpcds.sh
 ```

 When all the queries are done, you will see the `result.json` file in the current directory.
+You will find in the 2nd and 3rd round, cache feature takes effect and query time becomes less.
+And the Spark webUI OAP tab has more specific OAP cache metrics just as [section](#use-dram-cache) step 5.

 ## Advanced Configuration